 Students who enroll in certificates or individual courses will have access to an online orientation in Canvas, Penn LPS Online's robust interactive learning management platform.
 Students may also drop in on an optional video conference session to get their questions answered.

 Orientation for the Bachelor of Applied Arts and Sciences and Gateway Program New Student Orientation

 New Bachelor of Applied Arts and Sciences students will have access to a comprehensive online new student orientation program that is available each fall, spring, and summer term to ensure that they have the tools and strategies to successfully launch their Penn career.

 The online orientation will cover success strategies for the online learner, academic policies, e-portfolios, and student resources, and will offer new students an introduction to membership in the Penn community.

-You can participate in your online course from a PC or MAC desktop or laptop--notebook computers like Chromebooks as well as mobile devices like tablets and smartphones are NOT recommended as a sole device as they do not support all course technologies.
+Students are strongly encouraged to have a PC or MAC desktop or laptop--notebook computers like Chromebooks as well as mobile devices like tablets and smartphones are NOT recommended as a sole device as they do not support all course technologies.
 To confirm that you have what you need to get started in an online course, please review our technical requirements.
 In preparing for your online experience, a good rule of thumb is to update everything including your operating system, your preferred web browser(s), and Flash.
 You will need a strong internet connection; public WiFi is rarely adequate.
 See a more detailed system requirements for online and hybrid classes.

 All Penn LPS Online courses have robust course sites in Canvas, the University’s learning management system.
 You will be added to a course site in Canvas shortly after enrolling in a course and can then log in to Canvas with your PennKey and password.
 Course sites in Canvas open on or before the first day of class.
 If a course is grey you are enrolled but the course site is not yet published.
 To get started, log into Canvas.